AYUSH27112021/llama2-from-scratch-jax/README.md

 ## ❗ Notes

-- This is an **educational** implementation; not optimized for large-scale training.
+- This is an experimental implementation; not optimized for large-scale training.
-- No license currently provided — use at your own discretion.
+- No license

 ```

-Let me know if you want a downloadable version or want to add example outputs or Colab instructions!
+Let me know if you want to add example outputs or Colab instructions!